 The Respondent testified the assessment for the subject property was based upon land value only.
-The current assessment is based upon a land rate of \$525,000 per acre with a negative allowance for the lack of services in the South Foothills Industrial area.
-As supporting documentation the Respondent submitted a list of seven equity comparables assessed as land only parcels (R1, Pg.
-14).
-A table showing the 2011 Industrial Land Rates (R1, Pg 15) and a chart of the Industrial - General Land Sales (R1, Pg.
-17) was also submitted into evidence.
-The Respondent submitted to the Board, position papers on "Land Valuation of Improved Properties" (R1, Pg 12), "Change in Assessed Value from Year to Year" (R1, Pg.
-13) and the "South Foothills Adjustment" (R1, Pg.
-18-27).
-The South Foothills report shows how the City of Calgary, based on 19 Decisions from the 2010 Composite Assessment Review Board (CARB). has applied a negative adjustment to the properties of the area.
-The Respondent submitted a number of Decisions - ARB 053/2010-P, ARB 0215/2010-P and ARB 1041/2010-P - which spoke to the presentation of evidence without the support of market evidence.
-Findings of the Board Complainant's Submission:
+The current assessment is based upon a land rate of \$525,000 per acre, plus a nominal value for the structures at a rate of \$10.00 per square foot and having a negative allowance for the lack of services in the South Foothills Industrial area.
+A 2011 Industrial Property Approach Summary page was presented to detail the calculation of the assessed value.
+(R1, Pg.
+12) A chart of the Industrial - General Land Sales (R1, Pg.
+13) was submitted into evidence, indicating a median time adjusted sale price per acre of \$524.938 and an assessed rate of \$525,000 per acre.
+The Respondent submitted the 'South Foothills Adjustment' report (R1, Pg.
+15-24), which shows how the City of Calgary, based upon 19 Decisions from 2010 Composite Assessment Review Board (CARB) have been carried forward to allow a negative adjustment to the properties of the area.
+The Respondent submitted a number of Decisions - ARB 053/2010-P and ARB 1041/2010-P - which spoke to the presentation of evidence without the support of market evidence.
+A more recent Decision - CARB 1401/2011-P- with respect to a complaint presentation by the Assessment Advisory Group Findings of the Board Complainant's Submission: